-The Marie H. Katzenbach School for the Deaf provides academic, career and technical educational services to deaf and multiply-disabled deaf children from birth through twelfth grade.
-Residential services are provided to approximately 34 percent of the student population.
-Special programs to broaden the population served by the school include programs for early intervention (birth to age 3), preschool ages (3-5), and emotionally disturbed.
+The Marie H. Katzenbach School for the Deaf provides academic, career and technical educational services to deaf and multiply-disabled deaf children from preschool through twelfth grade.
+Residential services will be provided to approximately 26% of the student population.
+Special programs to broaden the population served by the school include programs for preschool ages (3-5) and emotionally disturbed.
+The school's operating costs are supported by State appropriation and tuition.